Platiplus/portfolio_platiplus_dev/content/articles/wod-adventure-keeper-architecture-doc/index.md

 For the backend, <span style="font-weight:bold; color: #13C8E5">API Gateway</span> and <span style="font-weight:bold; color: #13C8E5">Lambdas</span> are used to deal with specific entity related code.
 This allows for a more efficient use of resources, as each Lambda function can be optimized to handle a specific task, making them more scalable and easier to maintain.
 The API Gateway provides a simple and secure way to interact with the Lambdas, ensuring that data is handled safely and securely.

+<span style="font-weight:bold; color: #13C8E5">Amazon Incognito</span> and <span style="font-weight:bold; color: #13C8E5">Amplify</span> were the choice for user authentication since they handle all authentication needs like, registering, login, resetting password, etc.

 To store data, <span style="font-weight:bold; color: #13C8E5">CockroachDB</span> was selected since it is a scalable, fast, cheap and serverless database that uses PostgreSQL syntax.
 This choice provides the benefits of a traditional SQL database, with the added advantages of serverless architecture.
 CockroachDB’s also has a generous free tier offer that makes it a very attractive choice to build a web app on a budget.

+To monitor the application, all the Lambdas are constantly writing logs to <span style="font-weight:bold; color: #13C8E5">Amazon Cloudwatch</span>.
+This provides developers with a powerful tool for monitoring the app, identifying issues and debugging problems.

 Finally, all the infrastructure for this web app was created as code, using <span style="font-weight:bold; color: #13C8E5">AWS CDK</span> to build and version all resources.
 This approach allows for more consistent and repeatable infrastructure, making it easier to maintain and update the app over time.
 The use of <span style="font-weight:bold; color: #13C8E5">Git</span> for version control ensures that changes to the infrastructure can be tracked and managed more effectively.

-To monitor the application, all the Lambdas are constantly writing logs to <span style="font-weight:bold; color: #13C8E5">Amazon Cloudwatch</span>.
-This provides developers with a powerful tool for monitoring the app, identifying issues and debugging problems.